JeffersonLab/remoll/README.md

 ## Community

 Simulations are coordinated on the [12gevmoller_sim@jlab.org](https://mailman.jlab.org/mailman/listinfo/12gevmoller_sim) mailing list and the [JLab 12 GeV Slack workspace](https://jlab12gev.slack.com) (in particular, the `#moller_simulation` channel).
 Anyone with a jlab.org email address can join without invitation.
-Feel free to contact developers there with questions.
+Feel free to contact developers there with questions and any suggestions.

 ## Running simulations